mohawker/sw-react-dashboard/README.md

 npm start
 ```

+#### Added Functionality:
+- Able to star teams
+- Responsive to webpages of different size (but not mobile-compatible)

 #### Libraries Used:
 - axios (fetching mock API data)
 - react-spring (wanted to learn an animation library while undertaking this project)